Cardio vs Weightlifting: Which Is Better for Fat Loss?

 To answer the long-standing debate, the best exercise is the one you are most consistent with.
 It is important to note, however, that diet also plays a significant role in fat loss.
 Therefore, regular exercise plus a healthy, balanced diet are keys to achieving long-term results.

-And there are more benefits you can reap when working out besides fat loss.
+And there are more benefits you can reap when working out besides fat loss, ideally with a personal physical trainer who understands the synergy of both exercise and a balanced diet.
 Regular cardiovascular activities can help alleviate stress, enhance sleeping habits, lessen joint stiffness, strengthen your heart, and lower blood pressure.
 Meanwhile, weightlifting can improve your overall bone density.

 Vigeo: The best Singapore Personal trainer for People above 35